Teeth have always been essential to an animal’s life, serving not only as a weapon or tool but also as an aid to survival.

 Unfortunately, these beautiful tusks have made elephants a target for poachers, who illegally hunt and kill them for their ivory.

-Aside from their tusks, elephants also have an impressive set of teeth.
-These large, flat teeth are called molars and are used to grind tough plant material.
+In addition to their tusks, elephants have an impressive set of teeth.
+These large, flat teeth are called molars used to grind tough plant material.

 As their teeth wear down, new ones move forward to replace them.
 This incredible adaptation allows elephants to eat tough vegetation well into their old age.